+YEARIND 1=both years, 2=in 2018 only, and 3=in 2019 only ALL5RDS In scope and data collected in all 5 rounds (0=no, 1=yes)

+4 Starting in 2010, variables were added to indicate whether each reported cancer was in remission.

+5 To maintain a previously implemented 8-character naming convention, some variable names had the last character or two dropped in the renaming process.

-YEARIND 1=both years, 2=in 2017 only, and 3=in 2018 only ALL5RDS Inscope and data collected in all 5 rounds (0=no, 1=yes) DIED Died during the two-year survey period (0=no, 1=yes) INST Institutionalized for some time during the two-year survey period (0=no, 1=yes) MILITARY Active duty military for some time during the two-year survey period (0=no, 1=yes) ENTRSRVY Entered survey after beginning of panel (mainly births; also includes persons who had no initial chance of selection who moved into a MEPS sample household) (0=no, 1=yes) LEFTUS Moved out of the country after beginning of panel (0=no, 1=yes) OTHER Not identified in any of the above analytic groups (0=no, 1=yes)
+DIED Died during the two-year survey period (0=no, 1=yes)

+INST Institutionalized for some time during the two-year survey period (0=no, 1=yes)

+MILITARY Active duty military for some time during the two-year survey period (0=no, 1=yes)

+ENTRSRVY Entered survey after beginning of panel (mainly births; also includes persons who had no initial chance of selection who moved into a MEPS sample household)

+LEFTUS Moved out of the country after beginning of panel (0=no, 1=yes) OTHER Not identified in any of the above analytic groups (0=no, 1=yes)